 A gene is a small section of the DNA that is passed on to you from your parents.
 Everyone has two copies of each gene.
-We have detected an alteration to one of your two copies of the HFE gene, but not both.1 This means it is unlikely that you have genetic haemochromatosis.
+We have detected an alteration to one of your two copies of the HFE gene, but not both.
+1 This means you are unlikely to develop genetic haemochromatosis.2